Natural Blues: Music videos

 Photographer and filmmaker David LaChapelle directed the accompanying promotional music video for "Natural Blues".
 LaChapelle had first indicated his interest in directing the video, and Moby, while a fan of his work, expressed hesitance at the idea due to the "bright and flashy" nature of his prior work, which he felt would not suit the song.
 However, LaChapelle reassured Moby that his vision for the video was "something quite subdued and earnest".
 The video depicts an elderly, wheelchair-using version of Moby in a retirement home watching video clips of himself as a young man.
 Fairuza Balk plays Moby's girlfriend in several of the clips.
 Eventually, an angelic figure, played by Christina Ricci, appears and carries him away.

 As a child, LaChapelle made frequent visits to a retirement community where his mother worked as a nurse.
-He directly took the inspiration for the video's concept from a nightmare in which he found himself elderly, needing to use a wheelchair, and left in a hallway with many other senior citizens, unable to move.
+He took the inspiration for the video's concept directly from a nightmare in which he found himself elderly, unable to move, left in a wheelchair in the hallway of a nursing facility with other senior citizens.
 LaChapelle interpreted the song as sounding "like someone at the end of their life, reconciling with being at the end of their life" and felt that the retirement home concept suited the video.
 He added: "I was thinking that you can have this fabulous life, young and having fun, and in 60 years, who the hell knows where we could be?
 We could all be forgotten, warehoused somewhere."
 Extensive make-up was used on Moby to give him his elderly appearance in the video.
 The video later won the award for Best Video at the 2000 MTV Europe Music Awards, while also receiving a nomination for Best International Video at the 2000 MuchMusic Video Awards.

 An alternate animated music video was also directed by Susi Wilkinson, Hotessa Laurence, and Filipe Alçada in the same style and featuring the same characters as in the music video for Moby's prior single "Why Does My Heart Feel So Bad?".

+2021 version

+Moby recorded a new version of the song for his 2021 album Reprise.
+The track, which was released as a single a month in advance of the album, featured lead vocals by Gregory Porter and Amythyst Kiah.